 Bluegrass Ceili Academy’s teaching staff spans the globe, with dancers and educators who have shared their love for dance with students around the world.

 Megan and Mary Beth first crossed paths in Washington, D.C. when they danced together at the Culkin School.
-More recently, Mary Beth has traveled to Lexington yearly since 2018 to lead an Irish Percussive Dance Workshop each January.
+More recently, Mary Beth has traveled to Lexington regularly since 2018 to lead an Irish Percussive Dance Workshop each January.
 Courtney became a partner in 2022.

 Megan Moloney, TMRF – Director